What is the GAP?

 THE APPROACH

-The GAP Framework recognizes that effective responses to address child wasting must be defined on the basis of stronger evidence of how specific drivers manifest and interplay to increase vulnerability to child wasting across different contexts, populations and seasons, and how national governments and their partners can mobilize to address these.
+The GAP Framework recognizes that effective responses to child wasting must be informed by evidence about the specific drivers of wasting and how they manifest to increase vulnerability across different contexts, populations and seasons.

-The goal of the GAP is to accelerate the delivery of essential actions to address the immediate determinants of child wasting, while aligning actions across multiple systems to simultaneously address underlying drivers that continue to limit our collective ability to protect communities, households and children from wasting.
+The goal of the GAP is to accelerate the delivery of essential actions to address the immediate determinants of child wasting, while aligning actions across multiple systems to simultaneously address underlying drivers that continue to limit our collective ability to protect children, families and communities from wasting.

 PRINCIPLES